herobd/handwriting_line_generation/README.md

 `python get_styles.py -c path/to/snapshot.pth -d output_directory -g #[optional gpu flag] -T[optional, do test set, otherwise does trian and valid]`

+## Data

+The RIMES training uses a text file of French (`french_news.txt`).
+This really can be any medium (maybe even small) French text corpus.
+I used the one found at https://webhose.io/free-datasets/french-news-articles/
+To compile it's jsons into the .txt file, use the script found at `data/compile_french_new.py`.
+First create a file listing all the jsons (`ls > jsons.txt`) then run the script.

+I don't remember where I got the english text corpus (at least part of it is the OANC https://www.anc.org/data/oanc/download/ dataset), but really any one should do.
+It just expects a txt file with just text.

 ## Folder Structure
   ```